 Lagarias successfully represented a large group of franchisees defending against a franchisor’s motion to enforce an unconscionable arbitration clause in a franchise agreement.
 The trial court ruled the unfair arbitration clause was enforceable, but Lagarias carried on and argued the case in the Court of Appeal.
 The Court of Appeal reversed the trial court and ruled in favor of Lagarias’ client.
-The Court of Appeal struck down unfair franchise agreement provisions improperly limiting damages and statutes of limitations.
+The Court of Appeal struck down the unfair franchise agreement provisions improperly limiting damages and statutes of limitations.
 The Court of Appeal finally held that such a clause could not be used to force franchisees to litigate their claims on an individual basis as opposed to group actions and/or class actions.
-This seminal case provided a roadmap for franchisees to challenge unconscionable arbitration clauses in unfair franchise agreements.
+This seminal case provided a road map for franchisees to challenge unconscionable arbitration clauses in unfair franchise agreements.

 1-800-Got Junk?
 LLC v.
 Superior Court, (2010) 189 Cal.App.4th 500